-Beechworth Surgery has 10 part-time General Practitioners, plus 1 part-time RACGP GP Registrar.
+Beechworth Surgery has 8 part-time General Practitioners, plus 1 or 2 part-time RACGP GP Registrars.
 It is a very busy, rural, general practice, treating some 30,000 patients per year.
 It is the only general medical practice in Beechworth, and provides a service to Beechworth Hospital (acute and extended care centres) and Beechworth Prison.

 Date started with the Surgery: 2014